Andy608/Brickblock/README.md

 # Brickblock

-Brickblock is a voxel world developed in C++ using OpenGL.
+Brickblock is an experimental voxel world engine, developed in C++ using OpenGL.